This post may contain affiliate links. Please read our disclosure policy.

 - Delegate: If guests are expecting, figure out what you want them to bring.
 Ask the less culinarily inclined to bring nuts, olives, a cheese platter, a bakery treat, or bottled drinks.

 - Start shopping: Stock up on non-perishables like drinks, canned pumpkin puree, baking supplies, canned stock, or anything you can freeze ahead of time.
 Choose your seasonal produce to add to the list, too.

 - Order up: If you order your turkey and or pies or rolls from a specific source, now is the time to make sure you are first on the list.

-- Cook or bake ahead: Lots of things like homemade cranberry sauce or chicken stock (for gravy,) and pie crust or even whole pies, can be made ahead and frozen.
+- Cook or bake ahead: Lots of things, like homemade cranberry sauce or chicken stock (for gravy) and pie crust or even whole pies, can be made ahead and frozen.
 Refer to your particular recipes for guidance.

 One week before thanksgiving dinner

-- Buy the food: At this point, you can purchase all but the most perishable of fresh foods.
+- Buy the food: At this point, you can purchase all but the most perishable fresh foods.

-- Get the kids involved: Literally nothing is cuter than those turkeys that kids make by tracing their tiny hands.
+- Get the kids involved: Literally, nothing is cuter than those turkeys that kids make by tracing their tiny hands.
 Use the drawings for place cards for the Thanksgiving dinner.
 Get out the googly eyes and pinecones, too.
 Can they help you with any baking projects?
 Check out my guide on tips for cooking with children.

-- Plan your pickups: Especially this year with some restrictions happening around crowds, picking up pre-ordered items may be more time-consuming than usual.
+- Plan your pickups: Especially this year, with some restrictions happening around crowds, picking up pre-ordered items may be more time-consuming than usual.
 Plan ahead.

 Two days ahead